 Kumu Bonnie Kahape'a-Tanner is the Founder and Project Director of the Kānehūnāmoku Voyaging Academy, where she educates and inspires the next generation of voyagers through Hawaiian culture and ocean-based learning.
 With a background in Hawaiian studies, counseling psychology, and transformative learning, Bonnie has dedicated her career to integrating traditional knowledge with modern educational practices, with an unceasing passion to teach future generations the value of integrative Indigenous science.
 She is also a seasoned sailor, having completed a significant voyage from Hawai‘i to Micronesia under the guidance of master navigator Mau Piailug.

 As a kumu hula trained under esteemed kumu hula Maiki Aiu Lake, and as kumu hula of the renown Hālau Mōhala 'Ilimia (Ka'ōhao, Ō'ahu), kumu Mapuana De Silva has spent her career dedicated to revitalizing, celebrating, and cultivating Kanaka Maoli cultural practices including hula.
-In recent years, her expertise led her to partnering with several University of Hawai'i health scientists to leading groundbreaking studies such as the KāHOLO Project which hgihglight the health benefits of dancing hula as a culturally grounded intervention for Native Hawaiians.
+In recent years, her expertise led her to partnering with several University of Hawai'i health scientists to leading groundbreaking studies such as the KāHOLO Project which highlight the health benefits of dancing hula as a culturally grounded intervention for Native Hawaiians.
 As a preeminant cultural practitioner and published health scientist, kumu Mapuana De Silva continues to be dedicated to teaching the future generations to value, learn, and be healthy through their Indigenous identities.

 Dr. Alex Wilson BA, EdM, EdD is an acclaimed educator, scholar, and researcher whose commitment to building and sharing knowledge about land-based learning and two spirit identity, history and teachings has influenced educational policy at regional, national, and international levels.
 Wilson is from and lives in the Opaskwayak Cree Nation.
 The first Canadian First Nations woman to receive a doctorate from Harvard, her experience as a teaching fellow in Harvard’s first interdisciplinary course on First Peoples and governance led to the formation of two courses that now serve as a foundation for training curriculum in communities throughout Canada and the United States.
 A leader in land-based learning pedagogy and research methodology, Wilson co-developed and currently oversees the Indigenous land-based education graduate program at the University of Saskatchewan.
 A champion of the rights of queer, trans, and two-spirit people, Wilson’s work addresses some of the most pressing issues facing Indigenous communities; chronically insufficient housing, record high suicide rates, and Missing and Murdered Indigenous Women, Girls and Two-spirit people.
 She has published and presented extensively on issues of sexuality, gender, culture, community, and spirituality.
 Her efforts to revitalize Cree culture and her dedication to supporting LGBTQ2S+ people and First Nations people have earned her recognition from the Legislature of Manitoba.
 As an organizer of the Idle No More movement, which calls for honoring and fulfilling Indigenous sovereignty and the protection of the land, water, and sky, Wilson co-developed the revolutionary environmentally sustainable housing project “One House, Many Nations,” which dovetails with her work on housing conditions in Indigenous communities.

 Professor Meihana Durie is a descendent of the Rangitāne, Ngāti Kauwhata, Ngāti Raukawa and Ngāti Rangatahi iwi (tribes) on his father’s side, and a descendent of the Ngāti Porou, Rongo Whakaata and Ngāi Tahu iwi on his mother’s side.
 He is an advocate of kaupapa and mātauranga-driven Māori educational pathways that are reflective of kaupapa Māori priorities.
-He is the Deputy Vice Chancellor Māori at Massey University in Aotearoa, and was previously Head of School of Te Pūtahi a Toi (School of Māori Knowledge) at Massey University.
-Professor Durie speaks to audiences locally, nationally and internationally about particular dimensions of Tikanga Māori (culture) and Mātauranga Māori (ancestral wisdom and knowledge) that can have a transformative and transcendent impact upon Māori including whānau (families) and hāpori (communities).
-He was a panellist for the Tākiri Tū Te Ora Workshop at this year’s Hui aa Motu hosted by the Kīngitanga and previously helped bring forward the ‘Te Pene Raupatu’ submission on behalf of his iwi of Ngāti Kauwhata as a part of the Waitangi Tribunal Porirua ki Manawatū Inquiry.
-He is a Pou Tikanga for the Waitangi Tribunal Constitutional Inquiry & carries a number of leadership roles for his iwi of Ngāti Kauwhata and Rangitāne.
-In his work at Massey University his team of staff oversee a number of university-wide Te Tiriti o Waitangi research, educational and leadership initiatives as well as Māori strategic leadership and development across the university.
+He was recently appointed CEO of Te Wānanga o Raukawa, a tribal (iwi) university in Aotearoa.
+He was previously Deputy Vice Chancellor Māori at Massey University from 2020 to 2024 and prior to that was Head of School of Te Pūtahi a Toi (School of Māori Knowledge) at Massey University.
+Meihana has a research background in Māori Health and Wellbeing and is a previous Health Research Council of New Zealand Postdoctoral Fellow (Hohua Tutengaehe Fellowship) and was the inaugural Sir Peter Snell Doctoral Scholar in Public Health and Exercise Science.
+In the mid 2000’s he helped establish the Ngā Purapura Centre for Māori Wellbeing at Te Wānanga o Raukawa, alongside new bachelor degree qualifications in Māori Health and Wellbeing.
+Professor Durie speaks to audiences locally, nationally and internationally about particular dimensions of Tikanga Māori (culture) and Mātauranga Māori (ancestral wisdom and knowledge) that can have a transformative and transcendent impact upon Māori Wellbeing including whānau (families) and hāpori (communities).
+He was a panellist for the Tākiri Tū Te Ora Workshop at last year’s Hui aa Motu hosted by the Kīngitanga and helped bring forward the ‘Te Pene Raupatu’ submission on behalf of his iwi of Ngāti Kauwhata as a part of the Waitangi Tribunal Porirua ki Manawatū Inquiry.
+He is one of four Pou Tikanga (Cultural Experts) for the Waitangi Tribunal Constitutional Inquiry & carries a number of leadership roles for his iwi of Ngāti Kauwhata and Rangitāne.
+In his time at Massey University, Meihana his team of staff helped usher in Massey University’s Te Tiriti-led endeavours, which comprised a number of university-wide Te Tiriti research, educational and leadership initiatives whilst also strengthening Māori strategic leadership and development across the university.
 Meihana also engages alongside other iwi and hapū members in matters that affect his people of Rangitāne and Ngāti Kauwhata and comments regularly on political issues that affect iwi and Māori more broadly.
 His wife Ilane, is from the Te Aitanga a Hauiti of Uawa-nui-a-Ruamatua and their tamariki and mokopuna are raukura (graduates) and present tauira (students) of the Kohanga Reo, Kura Kaupapa Māori (Mana Tamariki) and Kura Māori (MANUKURA) movements.

 Bonnie Duran has over 45 years of experience in public health practice, education, and research, working with Native Americans and other communities of color.
 In the past 25 years, she has worked in partnership with Tribal and Urban Native communities to conduct NIH-funded primary and secondary analysis studies of mental disorder prevalence, victimization, and treatment-seeking/ barriers to care.
 Another aspect of her empirical work is the development of indigenous theory and Community-Based Participatory Research (CBPR) methods.
 For the past two decades, she has worked closely with the American Indian Higher Education Consortium and Tribal College faculty, staff, and students in epidemiologic and intervention studies to enhance college success.
 Her overall goals are to work with communities to design treatment and prevention efforts that are effective, culture-centered, empowering, sustainable, and that have maximum public health impact.
 In the highly cited co-authored book Native American Postcolonial Psychology, she helped articulate and disseminate the “Historical Trauma” theory, which is highly used among tribal, urban Indian health, and other historically marginalized groups and social program providers.
 The NIH Tribal Consultation Advisory Committee recently identified that theoretical approach as a critical element of AIAN culturally appropriate research.
 Bonnie has practiced the Dharma and Mindfulness meditation since 1980.
 She teaches long and short meditation retreats at the Insight Meditation Society, Spirit Rock Meditation Center, and other Dharma communities.
 She is also involved in Native American spiritual practices and traditions.
 Dr. Duran is a professor emeritus in the Schools of Social Work and Public Health at the University of Washington and a faculty member at the Indigenous Wellness Research Institute.